zikula-modules/DizkusModule/CraigNotes.md

  - post pager is messed up - off by one
  - restructure forum tree so that all "category" forums have the same ultimate parent instead of NULL.
 This ultimate parent would not be displayed?
- - hooks must be audited - old usage style of `id='message'` still present and must be removed